Nadal to meet Isner in Cincinnati final

 Rebounding nicely from a shock first round upset at Wimbledon, Nadal has been in sizzling form picking up his 58th career title last week in Montreal while extending his hardcourt winning streak to 14-0 with a run to the final in Cincinnati.

-A win on Sunday would give the third ranked Spaniard his ninth title of the year and leave him the red-hot favorite heading into the U.S. Open which begins on August 26 in Flushing Meadows.
+A win on Sunday in his first Cincinnati final would give the third ranked Spaniard his ninth title of the year and leave him the red-hot favorite heading into the U.S. Open which begins on August 26 in Flushing Meadows.

+”It’s a very nice feeling,“ said Nadal. ”For me, this one is a tournament that I never was able to play very well.

+”I said last week, in Cincinnati I never felt that I was playing well and this year the situation is different.

 A contest between the towering 6-foot, 10-inch (2.06m) Isner and the 6-foot, 6-inch (1.98m) Del Potro was always going to be a bruising baseline battle and the match more than lived up to predictions as the two giants slugged it out for 2 hours and 47 minutes.